2026 Rotating Car Seat Comparison & Ratings

 Best For: NOT RECOMMENDED

-Comments: The Andi 360 is the updated version of the Emme 360 that meets new side impact standards.
-While the Andi 360 is not exactly the same as the Emme 360, until we know more, we are not recommending the Andi 360 at this time due to a “Basic” crash test rating the Emme 360 scored from Consumer Reports, and our observation of issues that could contribute to gross misuse on its sister seat, the Safety 1st Turn and Go 360.
-Simply put, there are better rotating seat options available.
+Comments: The Andi 360 is the updated side-impact-compliant version of the Maxi-Cosi Emme 360.
+While Andi 360 is not exactly the same as Emme 360, until we know more, we are not recommending the Andi 360 due to a “Basic” crash test rating the Emme 360 scored from Consumer Reports, and our observation of issues that could contribute to gross misuse on its sister seat, the Safety 1st Turn and Go 360.
+Simply put, there are better rotating seats available.

 Rotation: 360°